smatthew3142/mySQL-amazon/README.md

 ![Screen shot](./screenshots/Customer1.png)
 ---
  * A list of products that can be purchased appears
  * The user is then prompted to type the ID# of the item they would like to purchase

 ![Screen shot2](./screenshots/Customer2.png)
 ---
+ * The user is then asked how many units of the selected product they would like to purchase

 ![Screen shot3](./screenshots/Customer3.png)
 ---